Why returns are eating 15-30% of DTC margin (and the costs merchants don't count)

 - Average return cost (total cost / number of returns)

-- Fraud-driven return rate (% of returns scored High risk)
+- Fraud-driven return rate (share scored high risk)

 - Chargeback rate and dispute reason mix

-- Customer lifetime value after return experience (repeat purchase rate post-return)
+- Customer lifetime value after a return (repeat purchase rate post-return)

 The merchants who rescue their margins from the return pipeline are the ones who measure the full cost.
-The merchants who don't, continue to be surprised every quarter.
+The ones who don't are surprised every quarter.